 There are more differences between regular medical scrubs and stretch scrubs than it seems there are with the fabric.
 It is also about how it operates during a shift, how it moves throughout the body, and how it helps the wearer throughout the day.

-Stretch scrubs tend to be more traditional in their construction, and scrubs are typically designed to be more flexible and sensitive to movement.
+Stretch scrubs tend to be more modern in their cut and fit, designed keeping flexibility and movement in mind.

 Both can be used effectively in clinical settings, but each has a slightly different focus.